exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.4.md

 is always included in the transaction message.
 This allows the framework to verify the message signature with no conversion to an executable transaction.

-If the client application is in Java, use `com.exonum.binding.common.message.TransactionMessage` from "[com.exonum.binding:exonum-java-binding-common:0.4][common-0.4]";
+If the client application is in Java, use [`com.exonum.binding.common.message.TransactionMessage`][tx-message-jd] from "[com.exonum.binding:exonum-java-binding-common:0.4][common-0.4]";
 if it is in Java Script, use the latest version of the JS [light client](https://github.com/exonum/exonum-client).